Mauryaavikas/JavaScript/README.md

 1. **Clock Project**
    - Displays the current time with hour, minute, and second hands.
-   - Includes small lines between hour marks for a detailed appearance.
    - Uses HTML, CSS, and JavaScript.

 2. **Calculator**